DOGE28/Zerto-Upgrade-Tutorial/README.md

 Your Linux ZVM appliance is now ready for migration.

->[!TIP]
+>[!NOTE]
 > It is highly suggested to also setup authentication through Keycloak at this point, but is not required.
 See the [Authentication](#Authentication) section for additional information.

 ## Migration Tool

 >[!IMPORTANT]
 > This is the point at which you will want to take snapshots of both the Windows and Linux ZVMs.
 We HIGHLY RECOMMEND taking snapshots!
-There is a process to restore the Windows ZVM in the event of failure, but a snapshot is much easier and convenient.
+There is a process to restore the Windows ZVM in the event of failure, but a snapshot is much easier and more convenient.

 You will want to download the [Zerto Migration Tool](https://www.zerto.com/myzerto/support/downloads/) onto the Windows ZVM. **Take care to choose the migration tool for the 10.0 U2 version!**